mellowcandle/bitwise/README.md

 ## Usage
-_bitwise_ can be used both interactivly and in command line mode.
+_bitwise_ can be used both Interactively and in command line mode.

 ### Command line mode
-In command line mode, passing a number in any base (Decimal, Hexedical & Octal) will output the number in all bases including binary representation.
+In command line mode, passing a number in any base (Decimal, Hexadecimal & Octal) will output the number in all bases including binary representation.

-_bitwise_ detects the base by the preface of the input (0x/0X for hexedecimal, leading 0 for octal, and the rest is decimal).
+_bitwise_ detects the base by the preface of the input (0x/0X for hexadecimal, leading 0 for octal, and the rest is decimal).

 #### Example: